maxmouchet/net-ops/README.md

   # Add description to Gi1/0/2.
   # Note the singular/plural in interface(s).
-  # interface accept only String as an argument.
+  # interface accepts only String as an argument.
   # interfaces accept Array, Regexp, and String.
   interface('Gi1/0/2') do
     set 'description', 'I am Gi1/0/2'